Methodist University: College of Medicine

-The Methodist University College of Medicine is home to the Cape Fear Valley Health School of Medicine, which is currently an applicant school with the Liaison Committee on Medical Education (LCME).
+The Methodist University College of Medicine is home to the Cape Fear Valley Health School of Medicine, which has received preliminary accreditation with the Liaison Committee on Medical Education (LCME).

 Conversations between Methodist University and Cape Fear Valley Health System began in the fall of 2022.
 Both institutions recognized the need for expanded physician services in the Sandhills Region of North Carolina and understood the potential impact of a medical school to have a positive effect on health outcomes in the region.

 On February 27, 2023, a formal announcement was made by Methodist University President Stanley T. Wearden and Cape Fear Valley Health CEO Michael Nagowski of a partnership designed to create the medical school.

 On May 28, 2023, Hershey S. Bell, MD, MSMedEd, FAAFP was introduced as the Founding Dean of both Methodist University College of Medicine and the Cape Fear Valley Health School of Medicine.

-The curriculum, currently under development, will emphasize health systems science and social determinants of health.
+The curriculum emphasizes health systems science and social determinants of health.
 It will be based on the principles of social accountability, community engagement, and patient-centeredness.

-Pending receipt of preliminary accreditation by the LCME and approval for substantive changes by SACSCOC, the school (to be physically positioned on the campus of Cape Fear Valley Medical Center in Fayetteville, N.C.) plans to begin recruitment of an inaugural class of 80 students.
+The school is physically positioned on the campus of Cape Fear Valley Medical Center in Fayetteville, North Carolina.
+The school's inaugural class of about 80 students will matriculate July 2026.